kathrynlhull/Spatial_Ecology_in_R_2025/RExam_Sept7_26/KHULL_RExam.md

 ````
 **Class clustering is randomly assigned each time this code is run.** To allow for time series land cover classification comparison, classes were manually assigned as follows:

-- **Forest=1** (represents coniferous forest that display as shades of grey and black in False Colour);
+- **Forest=1** (represents coniferous forests that display as shades of grey and black in False Colour);
 - **Meadow=2** (represents natural open meadows and regenerating cutblocks, including herbaceous and broadleaf deciduous vegetation that display in shades of red in False Colour);
-- **River/Human Bareground =3**(includes new cutblocks, roadways, and natural rock surfaces/ gravel riverbeds that display as cyan shades in False Colour).
+- **River/Human Bareground =3** (includes new cutblocks, roadways, and natural rock surfaces/ gravel riverbeds that display as cyan shades in False Colour).

 > [!NOTE]
 > ***These classes have to be manually set each time the code is rerun***</ins>.